Kelocker/venvat/README.md

 ## Activating Your Virtual Environment

 Once `venvat` is installed, you can easily activate your virtual environment.
-If you're using `venvat` for the first time or if you want to switch to a different virtual environment, you need to specify the name of your virtual environment.

 If your virtual environment is named `venv`, you can run: